Chapter 12:

 “That’s perfectly fine.”

-I kept pace behind her until we reached a particularly short and squat tree.
+I kept pace behind her until we reached a short and squat tree.
 She helped me climb up the tree onto a branch that was very near the top of the forest canopy, and once I was somewhat secure in my position, she climbed down to her own branch a little below me and began to sleep.

 I sat there for nearly an hour, contemplating what Vivian had told me, and the information Niels had given me, until the moon was high in the night sky.